 - Wide is truly wide – an ultra wide-angle lens such as Nikon 16-35mm f/4 is not really that wide on a DX body, because of the crop factor.
 This problem goes away on FX and you get the true 16mm field of view as you would if you were using 35mm film.

-Disadvantages of FX format
+Disadvantages of FX Format

 I cropped the lower center portion of the image from each image.
 I used the Nikon 17-35mm f/2.8D lens @ 35mm for this test with the default camera settings and shot in RAW.
 In order to get the same field of view on the Nikon D300 camera (due to 1.5x crop factor), I had to change the focal length to approximately 23mm on the lens.
 The below images are 100% crops and they are NOT resized in any way, so the sharpness and noise levels are somewhat accurate.
-Each image is tagged with the camera and ISO information and I highly recommend clicking on the images to be able to compare them through our image viewer.
+Each image is tagged with the camera and ISO information and I highly recommend clicking on the images to be able to compare them at full size.
 EXIF data is also preserved for those who want to see the camera settings.
 High ISO noise reduction was set to “Normal” in all cameras.
 No sharpening was applied to any of the images.
 I did not bother comparing ISO lower than 800, because this is a high ISO test.
-One thing to note though, is that Nikon D300 has a little more noise between ISO 200 and 800 compared to Nikon D700/D3s.
+One thing to note though, is that Nikon D300 has a little more noise between ISO 200 and 800 compared to Nikon D700 / D3s.

 The difference between DX and FX is already pronounced at ISO 800.
 The image from the Nikon D300 DX sensor looks looks noisy and we are beginning to lose a little bit of sharpness.
 Nikon D700 and D3s look almost identical with no visible noise.